 Fed poised for further US rate hike as political pressure mounts

-Washington (AFP) – US central bankers are expected to announce another steep interest rate hike Wednesday as they try to prevent soaring inflation from becoming ingrained, but politicians are piling on the pressure in the final days of the midterm elections.
+Washington (AFP) – The Federal Reserve opened its final day of deliberations Wednesday, which is expected to bring another steep interest rate hike as it tries to cool the economy amid intense political pressure ahead of next week's midterm elections.

-To raise borrowing costs and lower demand, the central bank has cranked up the benchmark lending rate five times this year, including three straight hikes of 0.75 percentage points.
+Raising borrowing costs as it aims to dampen demand, the Fed has cranked up the benchmark lending rate five times this year, including three straight increases of 0.75 percentage point.

-Many analysts expect the Fed to adopt a fourth straight three-quarter point hike on Wednesday, and all eyes are on signs that it could shift to a less hawkish stance in the coming months.
+Policymakers are widely expected to announce a fourth three-quarter point rate hike on Wednesday, so all eyes will be focused on any signs the Fed could shift to a less hawkish stance in the coming months, slowing or halting the policy moves.

-"There's a growing belief that the central bank will signal a desire to ease off the brake over the following few meetings," said Oanda senior market analyst Craig Erlam in a note.
+"There's a growing belief that the central bank will signal a desire to ease off the brake over the following few meetings," said Oanda analyst Craig Erlam.

-But it will be challenging for Fed Chair Jerome Powell to tell markets that the policy-setting Federal Open Market Committee (FOMC) has begun mulling a step-down from its current path.
+But it will be challenging for Fed Chair Jerome Powell to signal the policy-setting Federal Open Market Committee (FOMC) is mulling a step-down from its current path, while reaffirming the commitment to bring cool inflation pressures.

-And if inflation continues to remain strong, the Fed could press on with "a series of half-point hikes, rather than further slowing the pace of increases," she added.
+If inflation remains elevated, the Fed could press on with "a series of half-point hikes, rather than further slowing the pace of increases," she added.

+The impact of the Fed's actions is trickling through the economy, with the interest-sensitive housing sector cooling sharply but the labor market still tight as private hiring picked up more than expected in October.

-Powell's press conference after the meeting will be closely watched for clues on how much further he thinks the Fed must go before declaring victory in the inflation fight.
+Powell's comments at his press conference following the meeting will be scrutinized for clues on how much further he thinks the Fed must go before declaring victory in the inflation fight.

 Political pressure